Granulate/gprofiler/README.md

 gProfiler can upload its results to the [Granulate Performance Studio](https://profiler.granulate.io/), which aggregates the results from different instances over different periods of time and can give you a holistic view of what is happening on your entire cluster.
 To upload results, you will have to register and generate a token on the website.

-gProfiler runs on Linux (on x86_64; Aarch64 support is not complete yet and not all runtime profilers are supported).
+gProfiler runs on Linux (on x86_64 and Aarch64; Aarch64 support is not complete yet and not all runtime profilers are supported).

 ![Granulate Performance Studio example view](https://user-images.githubusercontent.com/58514213/124375504-36b0b200-dcab-11eb-8d64-caf20687a29f.gif)